Pulsar110/DiversitySimulator/README.md

     - number_of_colorful_edges
     - l2

-- Number of runs: 30
+- Number of runs: 30, 50

 ### Results
 Result are in the `results_<time>` directories.

+- results_may_2024: with EntropyDivertiyUtility, random initialization, without l2 metric
+- results_oct_2024: without EntropyDivertiyUtility, with random and equitable initialization, with l2 metric